dalesgit/logseq/pages/SD training Nov 7.md

 		-
 	- Opening music (What is good for me when I'm grieving, a heavy event?)
 		- 5 min of repetition (Taize) "Come and fill our hearts with your peace" arr.
 Mark Haas?
 		- LS: What is it that heals in the world.
+Love (we agree).
+Love is an elusive term. cf. bell hook **